-I’ve always been fascinated by propaganda — both the historical images created by artists in the 20s, 30s, and 40s to the more modern work of artists like Shepard Fairey.
-Regardless of when in history it appears, using art to to further political causes and ideologies can be incredibly powerful when it works.
-In this series, I am trying to continue that tradition and use elements of propaganda — dramatic imagery, saturate colors, and bold typography — to explore graphic design, color, and composition, while also trying to communicate larger messages and ideas.
+I’ve always been fascinated by propaganda — both the historical images created by the artists of the 20s, 30s, and 40s to the more modern work of artists like Shepard Fairey.
+Regardless of when in history it appears, using art to further political causes and ideologies can be an incredibly powerful tool when it works.
+In this series, I am attempting to continue that tradition and use elements of propaganda — dramatic imagery, saturate colors, and bold typography — to explore graphic design, color, and composition while also trying to communicate larger messages and ideas.

 Available for purchase: Yes

-NOTE: Colors may appear slightly different in person due to variations in monitor color calibration.
+Note: Colors and details may appear slightly different in person due to variations in monitor calibration and image compression.

-I’m donating 50% of the net proceeds generated by my creative work to arts education and non-profit organizations that focus on the arts.
+I’m donating a portion of the net proceeds generated by my creative work to arts education and non-profit organizations that focus on the arts.
 Learn more.